najahsadmim/DormMate-AI/README.md

 DormMate AI is an AI-powered kitchen assistant designed for students living in dormitories or away from home.
 It helps users prepare affordable, nutritious, and sustainable meals by understanding their dietary needs, budget, cooking preferences, and available ingredients.

-Built for the **AMD x LabLab AI Hackathon**, DormMate AI leverages **Gemma** to provide personalized recipe recommendations, intelligent ingredient substitutions, and AI-powered nutrition insights while promoting healthier eating habits and reducing food waste.
+Built for the **AMD x LabLab AI Hackathon**, DormMate AI leverages **Llama** to provide personalized recipe recommendations, intelligent ingredient substitutions, and AI-powered nutrition insights while promoting healthier eating habits and reducing food waste.

 ---